 Level 3.3 Medium Intensity (Long Term Care)

-Level 3.3 was removed from the latest version (4th edition) of the ASAM criteria.
+Level 3.3 was removed from the latest version (4th edition) of the ASAM criteria in 2023.

 These long term programs ran longer than 90 days and helped individuals with cognitive impairments address chronic relapse patterns by tailoring slow paced interventions that incorporated vocational training and community responsibilities.